paluh/nixos-scripts/README.md

 ## Usage

-Everything can be called by using the `nix-script` executeable:
+Everything can be called by using the `nix-script` executable:

 ```bash
 $ nix-script show-commit